 If your meal requires that you simmer your food, you will want to make sure the stove you choose has the simmering capability.

 Types of Fuel for Backpacking Stoves

 When choosing the best backpacking stove, you have the option of gas or liquid fuel.
 Generally speaking, gas stoves are more convenient, while liquid fuel stoves offer greater versatility.

 Canister backpacking stoves are very easy to use and are low maintenance.
 They are popular because of their portability and do the job of many people.

 What Is a Canister Stove?

 A canister stove is made up of a small canister that contains liquid gases and a stove where you can cook your food.
 This type of stove is small and versatile and works well for one or two people.
-The stove functions by turning the knob to open the canister and lighting your fire.
+To operate it turn the knob to open the canister and light your fire.
 You can turn the knob again when you are finished.

-The fuel is easy to purchase, and these stoves are easy to use for simple meals and to boil water.
-They are affordable, and they won’t weigh you down when you are backpacking as they are small and lightweight.
+The fuel is easy to purchase, and these stoves are easy to use for simple meals and boiling water.
+They are affordable and won’t weigh you down when you are backpacking as they are small and lightweight.